Descriptions and galleries – written in English

 Follow this project on an album on Facebook.

-Please see also a video with this model as an Extra train for the superintendent’s business trip on YouTube, pulled by my just finished CNW Atlantic.
+Please see also a video with this model as an Extra train for the President’s business trip on YouTube, pulled by my just finished CNW Atlantic.

 Kits, kit-bashing and loads